rafalimaz/TMTools/README.md

 ### Main features

+#### Main page
-1. The main page of the extension has all features and links.
+ * The main page of the extension has all features and links.
 It was designed that way to make easily find features and settings.
 It can be seen on the following picture:

 ![ScreenShot](https://github.com/rafalimaz/TMTools/blob/master/screenshots/2_mainPage.png)

-2. Filter games and graphics
+#### Filter games and graphics
   * **By player**: User should open the extension, provide a player name and click on some faction.
 It will show match data on a graph.

 ![ScreenShot](https://github.com/rafalimaz/TMTools/blob/master/screenshots/4_filterByPlayer.png)